 Anyone who truly knows me is fully aware that my dog is my life and if anything happened to her I’d never forgive myself.
 Never.

 I asked Tom if he knew about the dangers of pine processionary caterpillars in France and if French people learn about them in school.
-He said he learned that caterpillars in general can cause painful skin reactions like rashes (kind of like a poison ivy type of reaction and his mom had a severe reaction growing up after one fell on her bare shoulder) but didn’t know anything specific about these processionary ones in pine trees.
+He said he learned that caterpillars in general can cause painful skin reactions like rashes (kind of like a poison ivy type of reaction and his mom had a severe reaction growing up after one fell on her bare shoulder) but didn’t know anything specific about these processionary caterpillars that come down from pine trees.

-Here’s Dagny snooping around in the yard after her encounter with the processional caterpillars:
+Here’s Dagny snooping around in the yard after her encounter with the processionary caterpillars: